Training and Testing Calendar

 POST licensed

-The Division of Fire Safety is an approved provider of law enforcement training as recognized by the Missouri Peace Officers Standards and Training Commission (POST).
+The Missouri Division of Fire Safety is a licensed provider of law enforcement training as recognized by the Missouri Peace Officers Standards and Training Commission (POST).
 This status allows law enforcement officers to receive continuing education credits when attending qualified division training.

-The division offers POST continuing education units (CEUs) for officers attending the Fire Cause Determination and Fire Investigator courses.
+MODFS offers POST continuing education units (CEUs) for officers attending the Fire Investigator course.

 Fire Safety Funded Training